-A student in good academic standing who has a cumulative grade point average of 2.0 or above may request a leave of absence for health or other personal reasons.
+A student in good academic standing who has a cumulative grade point average of 2.0 or above may request a leave of absence (LOA) for health or other personal reasons.

 A leave of absence shall not exceed 12 months.
 After that, the student must reapply for admission.
-An extension of the leave of absence may be granted by the Dean for Academic Affairs.